 Becoming an all-around material handling machinery provider.
-From human power to machines-modernization of material handling
+From human power to machines-modernization of material handling cargo (photo credit: Museum of Logistics)

 Until around the 1940s, most materials at ports were handled by stevedores who carried cargoes on their shoulders, straining at the task.
 Daifuku began to introduce a range of material handling machinery designed to reduce physical burdens and enhance productivity, to the market.